 When it comes to athletic opportunities at Drake, intercollegiate sports is just the start.
 You can also choose from a host of other options to stay fit, have fun, and engage in a bit of good clean competition.

 The thrill of the last-minute goal, the come-from-behind-win, and the clutch play are not just for varsity athletes.
-To experience all this and more, check out Drake’s intramural program, offering competition in more than 20 intramural sports, ranging from the expected to the less-so (that is, basketball and lacrosse to sports trivia and Texas hold ’em poker).
+To experience all this and more, check out Drake’s intramural program, offering competition in more than 20 intramural sports, ranging from the expected to the less-so (that is, basketball and soccer to dodgeball and Texas hold ’em poker).

-If your game is rugby or triathlon, Taekwondo or ultimate Frisbee, consider joining one of Drake’s club sports teams.
-Club teams give you a chance to compete with squads from other schools with a bit less commitment than a varsity sport requires and also to exercise your leadership abilities, since club teams are formed and run by the athletes themselves.
+If your game is rugby or triathlon, floor hockey or ultimate Frisbee, consider joining one of Drake’s Sport Clubs.
+Club teams give you a chance to compete with squads from other schools with a bit less commitment than a varsity sport requires and also to exercise your leadership abilities since club teams are formed and run by the athletes themselves.

 At the Wellness Center, stop in for your free Fitness Assessment, Exercise Prescription, Weight Training Clinic, or Nutrition Analysis.